weatherxm-network/weatherxm-network.github.io/docs/association-financials.md

 outline: deep
 ---

-# Wallets and Contracts controled by the association
+# WeatherXM Network Association Financials

 This page describes the allocation of the WeatherXM Network Association funds.